shimaore/esl/src/esl.coffee.md

         call.emit_later "BACKGROUND_JOB #{job_uuid}", {body:res.body._body}

 The parser is responsible for de-framing messages coming from FreeSwitch and splitting it into headers and a body.
+We then process those in order to generate higher-level events.

       parser.process = (headers,body) ->